Flexible Bayesian modelling in dichotomous item response theory using mixtures of skewed item curves: Introduction

-All those previous models, however, assume no heterogeneity among the items.
-The logistic positive exponent \citep{samejima2000logistic} and the skew-probit \citep{bazan2006skew} models assume all items to be asymmetric, which is a strong assumption.
+The models previously mentioned are based on homogeneous tests assuming that the items are either all symmetric or all asymmetric.
 Usually, in a test, it is expected that a symmetric structure fits well great part of the items but not all of them.
 Therefore, assuming that either all items are symmetric or all items are asymmetric is bound to compromise the efficiency of the analysis.
 The former introduces bias to the estimates and the latter contravenes parsimony by overfitting the data and jeopardises computational efficiency.
+Moreover, from a theoretical point-of-view, the misspecification of the link function introduces bias in the mean response estimation \citep{czadosatner92}.

+As the degree of asymmetry of an item is an indicator of its complexity and negatively asymmetric items are more efficient to identify individuals with higher abilities, an ideal model should account for both item categories, symmetric and asymmetric.
+It should also allow us to classify each item in its appropriate category, symmetric, negatively or positively asymmetric, without penalising the computational cost.

-Although the existing models may be straightforwardly adapted to set only some of the items to be asymmetric, this would require the symmetry/asymmetry status of each item to be fixed prior to the analysis and therefore, would not be practical.
+Although the existing models may be straightforwardly adapted to set only some of the items to be asymmetric, this would require the symmetry/asymmetry status of each item to be fixed prior to the analysis and therefore, would not be of practical use.
 It would be ideal if IRT models could assume the asymmetric structure only for items that significantly depart from symmetry.
-Although, methodologies for model comparisons \citep{sahu2002bayesian} could be used to that end, a naive model selection procedure is not efficient as it would require $2^{I}$ models to be fit and compared, where $I$ is the number of items in the test.
+Although, methodologies for model comparisons \citep{sahu2002bayesian} could be used to that end, a naive model selection procedure is not efficient as it would require $2^{I}$ or $3^{I}$ models to be fit and compared, where $I$ is the number of items in the test.